-Spiders are considerably different to insects as they consist of 8 legs instead of 6 and they have two body segments instead of 3, as the head and thorax are combined into one which contains the eyes, mouthparts and legs.
+Spiders are different from insects as they have eight legs instead of six and they have two body segments instead of three, as the head and thorax are combined into one that contains the eyes, mouthparts and legs.

-The most common species relevant to us are the Huntsman, Jumping, St Andrews Cross, Redback, White Tailed, Wolf and Funnel-web.
+The most common species of spider relevant to us here in Brisbane are the huntsman, jumping spider, St Andrews Cross, redback, white-tailed, wolf and funnel-web.

-The venom is not necessarily poisoness to warm – blooded mammals but some are able to cause death by injecting an extremely toxic substance into the bloodstream of warm blooded animals.
-Most spider bites result in no more than localised swelling or irritation.
+Spider venom is not necessarily poisonous to mammals but some spiders are able to cause death by injecting an extremely toxic substance into the bloodstream of warm-blooded animals.
+However, most spider bites result in no more than localised swelling or irritation.

 Most spiders form nests on the exterior of structures by spinning webs.
-Treatment of external surfaces of buildings to cracks and small openings, rough surfaces by application of a liquid spray to harbourage areas will provide a respite for 3 months or so.
-In areas where there are numerous trees.
-Two treatments should be considered during the summer months.
+Treatment of external surfaces of buildings and to cracks, small openings and rough surfaces is by application of a liquid spray to all these harbourage areas; this will provide a respite for three months or so.
+In areas where there are numerous trees, two treatments should be considered during the summer months.

 Please contact Cure All Pest Control if you have any concerns about a pest spider problem in or around your home or business.